Smart Fortwo: Cabriolet (A453) (2016–2024)

-Smart EQ rebrand (2018–present)
+Smart EQ rebrand (2018–2024)

-Smart announced in March 2018 that electric versions of the smart fortwo would be rebranded as the smart EQ fortwo.
+Smart announced in March 2018 that electric versions of the smart fortwo would be branded as the smart EQ fortwo.
 This change was to further align with the upcoming Mercedes EQ brand in which all Mercedes-Benz produced electric vehicles would receive EQ branding.
 The rebranding occurred for global March 2018 production, or Model Year 2018.5 in the United States & Canada.
 Both the coupe and cabrio electric drive models lost the electric drive badges front and rear and received smart EQ fortwo badges in their place, and received updated graphics in the optional smart Media-System.

-Facelift (2019–present)
+Facelift (2019–2024)

-In autumn 2019, A facelift model was announced to be available with electric drive beginning in 2020.
+In autumn 2019, a facelift model was announced to be available with electric drive beginning in 2020.
 Tech specs remained the same.